 Whether you’re a small business of 3 people, or a large business of 3,000, your employees remain your largest asset.
-That’s why employer-employee law is so vital to the success and overall growth of an organization.
+That’s why hiring an employment lawyer to handle employer-employee law is so vital to the success and overall growth of an organization.
 Not only is it difficult to find good staff members, but the measures it takes to entice and train them consume a great deal of capital.
-Thus, while many of the employer-employee regulations are designed to protect the latter part of this relationship, it’s important that employers take the legal precautions to protect themselves.
+Thus, while many of the employer-employee law regulations are designed to protect the latter part of this relationship, it’s important that employers take the legal precautions to protect themselves.

 Before an individual even technically becomes an employee, he/she is protected by the U.S. Equal Employment Opportunity Commission (EEOC).
 Created as a part of the Civil Rights Act of 1964, the EEOC helps to shield people from discrimination in the workplace.
 Typically, only companies with 15 or more employees fall under its jurisdiction, but if you’re planning on growing, it’s better to model your standards to their level of compliance.
 During the job interview, you’re restricted in what questions you can directly ask applicants.
 Seemingly innocuous questions like, “Where are you from?” or “Do you have any children?” can get you into big trouble.
 Because these questions don’t directly relate to job performance and may influence the hiring process based on demographic information, asking them puts you in danger of legal recourse.
 If your company is large enough to have a human resource team, then this falls under their domain.
 However, as a small or growing company, your HR department may not be as developed as you like, which is where legal advisors come into play.
 We can help you draft appropriate interview questions and even uniform follow-up procedures.